rahiel/archiveror/README.md

 [![License](https://img.shields.io/badge/License-GPLv3+-blue.svg)](https://github.com/rahiel/archiveror/blob/master/LICENSE.txt)

-Archiveror is a browser extension that archives webpages by submitting them to
-<https://archive.is>, <https://archive.org> and other archiving services.
-These
-archives are publicly available, so you then have a backup that you can refer to in case the original falls prey to [link rot][].
+Archiveror is a browser extension that archives webpages by submitting them to [archive.is][], [archive.org][] and other archiving services.
+These archives are publicly available, so you then have a backup that you can refer to in case the original falls prey to [link rot][].

-Archiveror will also preserve your bookmarks by automatically archiving them in the background.
-Its icon will change when you visit a bookmark it has archived, clicking on it opens the page on the archive.
+Archiveror also preserves your bookmarks by automatically archiving them in the background.
+Its icon changes when you visit a bookmark it has archived, clicking on it shows the archive links.
 Archiving of bookmarks happens when you make a new bookmark and when you open an old bookmark.
 This can be disabled.

 You can manually archive webpages by clicking on the icon, using the Alt+Shift+Y hotkey (configurable), or via the page's right click context menu.
 The URL for